 My first two books, Meeting Bone Man, (2012) and Gospel of Dust, (2013) were published by Main Street Rag Publishing.
 My third collection, Ache, (2017) was published by Sibling Rivalry Press.
-Raising King, my fourth collection of poems, will be published by Willow Books on September 15, 2020.
+Raising King, my fourth collection of poems, was published by Willow Books on September 15, 2020.
 Raising King explores the life and work of Martin Luther King, Jr. through poems responding to his writing in Stride Toward Freedom, Why We Can’t Wait, and Where do We Go from Here?

 I’m grateful that many individual poems have been published in many places, including The New York Times Magazine, The Southern Quarterly, The Los Angeles Times, Xavier Review, Southern Quarterly, Arkansas Review, Valley Voices, and in a wide variety of anthologies, including What Saves Us: Poems of Empathy and Outrage in the Age of Trump, edited by Martin Espada, The Night’s Magician: Poems about the Moon, edited by Philip C. Kolin, Collective Brightness: LGBTIQ Poets on Faith Religion and Spirituality, edited by Kevin Simmonds, Poetic Voices Without Borders 1 and 2, edited by Robert Giron, Full Moon on K Street, edited by Kim Roberts, and Come Together-Imagine Peace, edited by Phil Metres, Ann and Larry Smith.
 My poems have also appeared in many journals including Poet Lore, Tidal Basin Review, Drumvoices Revue, Ibbetson Street, Word as Bond, Words.
 Beats.
 Life: The Global Journal of Hip Hop Culture, and Sojourners.

 I was born in Pomona, California, just outside of Los Angeles.
 After studying English at Loyola Marymount University in Los Angeles, I taught high school in Southern California and then went on to receive an M.Div. at the University of Notre Dame.
 I taught in Notre Dame’s Freshmen Writing Program before moving to Washington, D.C. in 2000, where I founded the Writing Center at Carroll High School, taught at American University, and currently teach in the Department of English at Gonzaga College High School.
 (Photo Credit above: J. Bigwood)